Yule: 9 Ways to Celebrate the Cosy Magic of Winter

 Many people shy away from going outside during winter.

-For those of us living in less dramatic climates we can still get dressed and trudge through the mud, sleet and rain.
+We can still get dressed and trudge through the mud, sleet and rain.

-It goes without saying, but please take precautions about where you go on your own!
+But please take precautions about where you go on your own!

-Enjoy the cold winter air and observe the deathly slumber that has fallen over the land like a curse in a fairy tale.
+Observe the deathly slumber that has fallen over the land like a curse in a fairy tale.

-If you’re physically unable to go outside for walks, look out of a window and mindfully observe the nature outside.
+Look out of a window and mindfully observe the nature outside.

 6. perform a Yule Tarot Reading